ncl-icb-analytics/wf_pwrextract/README.md

 - month: Numeric Month for the financial year (1 is "April", 2 is "May, etc.)
 - count: Value of either the Whole Time Equivalent (WTE) or Headcount (HC)
 - unit: Specifies if the count for this row is WTE, HC, or other.

+## Licenses
+This repository is dual licensed under the [Open Government v3](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) & MIT.
+All code can outputs are subject to Crown Copyright.